-• To revise the list of 'demanding jobs' that are concerned by the "social advance pension" (see paragraph 3).
+• To revise the list of 'demanding jobs' that are concerned by the "social advance pension".
 With the increase of the average pension age, the list of jobs that are considered 'demanding' should be further revised to allow a growing number of older workers to retire earlier because of the effort that their jobs require.
-However, given the very high Italian pension expenditure, more initiatives should be taken or supported by public authorities to explore opportunities for those workers to change their careers.
-The example proposed by the care service provider (see paragraph 4) is for example an innovative project that should be supported, tested, adapted, and up scaled.
+However, given the very high Italian pension expenditure, more initiatives should be taken or supported by public authorities explore to opportunities for those workers to change their careers.
+The example proposed by the care service provider is for example an innovative project that should be supported, tested, adapted, and up scaled.